Therapeutic: antiarrhythmics (class IB)

 Be alert for early signs of myasthenia gravis syndrome, such as drooping eyelids, facial muscle weakness, and difficulty swallowing and speaking.
 Report these signs to the physician immediately, and monitor other muscle groups for signs of unusual weakness and fatigue, especially after repeated contraction.

-Assess any joint or muscle pain to rule out musculoskeletal pathology; that is, try to determine ...
+Assess any joint or muscle pain to rule out musculoskeletal ...